 On June 2 Ingersoll Rand announced that we will commit to the Clean Energy Ministerial (CEM) Advanced Cooling Challenge (ACC).
 The CEM and the U.S. Department of Energy launched the ACC today to urge governments, companies and other stakeholders to make, sell or install super-efficient, climate-friendly, affordable cooling solutions

-decreasing greenhouse gas (GHG) emissions and improving the overall
+energy use, decreasing greenhouse gas (GHG) emissions and improving

-environmental impact of our solutions for customers and for our own
+the overall environmental impact of our solutions for customers and

-facilities.
-The CEM ACC commitment includes our $500 million
+for our own facilities.
+The CEM ACC commitment includes our $500

-investment in product-related research and development by 2020 to fund
+million investment in product-related research and development by 2020

 refrigeration and HVAC solutions.

 “We are participating in this because we believe in the mission to provide high efficiency, climate-friendly and accessible cooling products to markets around the world,” said Dave Regnery, at the commitment launch in San Francisco.
 "Almost half of the world’s energy use comes from industrial, commercial and residential buildings, with the HVAC and lighting systems being the greatest opportunity for improvement,” he continued.
 “We believe we can make a difference by helping building owners address this critical issue.”

 On June 2 we also reinforced our commitment to reducing our GHG emissions from our own operations by 35 percent by 2020.
 A key strategy for achieving these targets is applying energy services and building automation systems (BAS) from our Trane Building Advantage brand, to improve the efficiency of our own facilities with high-efficiency, smart and climate-friendly building energy management systems and Trane cooling equipment.